MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 - \*/clientsideassets

 > [!NOTE]
 > _clientsideassets_ is a default public origin that was added to the Office 365 CDN service in December 2017.
 This origin must be present in order for SharePoint Framework solutions in the CDN to work.
+If you enabled the Office 365 CDN prior to December 2017, or if you skipped setup of default origins when you enabled the CDN, you can manually add this origin.
 For more information, see [My client-side web part or SharePoint Framework solution isn't working](use-office-365-cdn-with-spo.md#my-client-side-web-part-or-sharepoint-framework-solution-isnt-working).

 ## Set up and configure the Office 365 CDN by using the SharePoint Online Management Shell
 <a name="CDNSetupinPShell"> </a>